Maisha Namba Kenya digital ID Initiative pros and cons

 Applications:

 The Maisha Namba is applied at birth to newly born children.
-A chip is injected in the body of the newly born that last through his life time.
+A chip is injected into the body of the newly born that lasts through their lifetime.

-At 18 the chip is used as an ID to identify render Government services.
-The individual cannot remove the chip or deactivate it, it becomes part of its system.
+At 18, the chip is used as an ID to access government services.
+The individual cannot remove the chip or deactivate it, as it becomes part of their system.

-In summary, while Maisha Namba holds promise and fear for modernizing identification in Kenya, addressing ethical and practical challenges is crucial for its successful implementation.
+In summary, while Maisha Namba holds promise for modernizing identification in Kenya, addressing ethical and practical challenges is crucial for its successful implementation.

 Post a Comment